-This group of conditions mainly affect children; and all involve a defect in ossification at either the bone epiphysis (growing plate), the joint surface itself, or at an apophysis (bony projection).
+The term osteochondrosis is used to describe a group of disorders that affect the immature skeleton.
+All osteochondroses involve a defect in ossification at either the bone epiphysis (growing plate), the joint surface itself, or at an apophysis (bony projection).

 When articular surfaces become ischaemic, osteochondritis develops - this is associated with avascular necrosis and sclerosis.

 Osteochondrosis results from abnormal development, injury, or overuse of the growth plate and surrounding ossification centres.
 Overall, boys are more often affected.
 It is thought that boys are more often affected because of their greater susceptibility to childhood trauma and overuse injuries.

 Types of osteochondroses

 The osteochondroses are often classified as follows (click on links for separate related articles):

 - Perthes' disease: a self-limiting hip disorder caused by varying degrees of ischaemia and subsequent necrosis of the femoral head.
 Most children with Perthes' disease have good outcomes, but pain, osteoarthritis, and ongoing hip dysfunction are common.

 - Köhler's bone disease: osteochondrosis of the tarsal navicular bone.
 The course is chronic, but rarely lasts longer than 2 years.
 Symptoms in treated patients can last for less than 3 months.

 - Freiberg's disease: osteonecrosis of the second metatarsal head.
 Outcomes of management are good to excellent and most patients are able to return to previous activity

 - Panner's disease: involves the capitulum of the distal humerus.
 Usually resolution in 1-2 years.
 Usually complete resolution of symptoms but there may be a persistent loss of elbow extension.